RAF Great Ashfield

 Royal Air Force Great Ashfield or more simply RAF Great Ashfield is a former Royal Air Force station in Suffolk, England.
 It is located 10 mi east of Bury St Edmunds and 2 mi south of Great Ashfield.

-It was originally a Royal Flying Corps grass landing strip in World War I and, before the USAAF arrived, the RAF had been using it for training; during that period it was known as RAF Elmswell.
+It was originally a Royal Flying Corps grass landing strip in World War I and, before the United States Army Air Forces (USAAF) arrived, the RAF had been using it for training; during that period it was known as RAF Elmswell.
 The airfield is now used for agriculture, with no aviation activities remaining.

 United States Army Air Forces use

 Great Ashfield was re-built for the USAAF in 1942 and assigned designation Station 155.
-The first aircraft to land on the station is believed to have been a battle-damaged B-26 Marauder returning from a raid over the Netherlands on 17 May 1943.
+The first aircraft to land on the station is believed to have been a battle-damaged Martin B-26 Marauder returning from a raid over the Netherlands on 17 May 1943.

 USAAF Station Units assigned to RAF Great Ashfield were: